-A guide to the most common injuries following a side-impact car accident in Georgia
+A guide to the most common t-bone car accident injuries.

 Whiplash and spinal injuries